As of 1/6/2023. All information contained is provided with input from physicians on the NGF Medical Advisory Board.

 - Inform your doctor, especially if you experience symptoms of COVID-19.

-Talk to your Gaucher specialist about how to protect yourself if you have any of the following GD-related conditions or other risk factors:
+Based on what we know so far, most people with Gaucher disease, without other underlying conditions, do not appear to be at higher risk of severe COVID-19-related illness.
+However, talk to your Gaucher specialist about how to protect yourself if you have any of the following GD-related conditions or other risk factors:

 - Lung, kidney, liver, or spleen involvement